When we walk into the living room, only Mom/Susan is there. She calls Dad, “Come meet Tim’s friend, dear. He just joined the band.”

 “Hippie, you sly dog.
 You didn’t say you were engaged.”

-Instead of seeming embarrassed, he acts like it was no big announcement.
+Instead of seeming embarrassed, he acts like it’s no big announcement.

 “We’ll be glad to come to youth group.
 Do you want us to sing and play?”